gruntwork-io/docs/docs/2.0/docs/overview/concepts/labels-tags.md

 This setup establishes default tags that apply to all modules while allowing each module to optionally include a `tags.yml` file to define tags for overriding the defaults.

-For instance, in `stage/networking/vpc`, you could have a `terragrunt.hcl` file configured as follows:
+For example, in `stage/networking/vpc`, you could have a `terragrunt.hcl` file configured as follows:

 ```hcl
 # Include the root terragrunt.hcl config